 So let me end with this.
 What is your place?
 How could you become an agent for getting the Bible into the hands of people who have never heard the name of Jesus?
 The possibilities are endless.
 And I’d love to help you find your place.
 Let’s talk.
 I’d love to hear what’s on your heart.

-By Helen, YWAM missionary from Brazil who worked among unreached people groups for years and now is helping with the Bible translation movement.
-Contact Helen to find your place in ending Bible poverty.Click Here To Read A Powerful Story of Bible Distribution Among the Police in Thailand!
+By Hellen, YWAM missionary from Brazil who worked among unreached people groups for years and now is helping with the Bible translation movement.
+Contact Hellen to find your place in ending Bible poverty.Click Here To Read A Powerful Story of Bible Distribution Among the Police in Thailand!